bugwang/cohttp/README.md

 desc：

         server
-        one loop per pthread  - > co_pool per loop -> ( one request one co)  for  parallel hander
+        one loop per pthread  - > one coro of pool per loop -> ( one request one coro)  for  parallel request hander

         hander
-        a or s io for (one request -> more demand -> parallel demand per co -> one reply)
+        aio or coio for one request and thread safe  (one request -> more demand -> parallel demand per coro -> one reply)

 step 1. no coroutine